 The duty of notification applies to every supplier, manufacturer, importer and even assembler.
 Retailers and others in the supply chain who supply directly to the consumer are exempted from this.
 The importer must notify in the case of non-EU producers.

 All articles containing more than 0.1% by mass of SVHC substances are subject to compulsory notification.
 In particular, articles such as CdTe photovoltaic modules are subject to notification due to their product characteristics.
 Many other electrical and electronic equipment may also be affected, as heavy metal compounds and flame retardants are also included in the SVHC list.

 The IUCLID6 portal is used for the procedure of submitting notifications to the ECHA submission portal.

 Objectives of the database: The database is intended to help waste management companies identify SVHC substances and to separate them from other waste.
 The transparency of the database provides the consumer with information on the use and disposal of the articles in question.

 The list of candidates of SVHC substances can be found at: https://echa.europa.eu/de/candidate-list-table

 Further information about SCIP in English can be found at: https://echa.europa.eu/de/scip-database

 Recommendation: Please make timely preparations for such mandatory notification so that you or your suppliers have sufficient lead time until 5 January 2021.
-Boris Berndt at TMK Retail Service & Consulting GmbH will be pleased to answer your questions; please phone +49/40/54090410-8 or send an e-mail message to firstname.lastname@example.org.
+If you have any questions, please do not hesitate to call trade-e-bility on +49/40/75068730-0 or send an e-mail message to firstname.lastname@example.org.